Benefits from Link Building: A Case Study

 Organic search traffic vs. referral traffic to a page receiving a link.

 When it came to the second month after the link was built, referral traffic actually received more traffic than the page got from organic search visitors (see the peak in the orange graph).
 What’s most important is the continued traffic (and even growth of traffic) after the link’s referral traffic declined.
 What you’re seeing there is the link’s authority fueling the growth of the page that received the link.
-Like I said: the value of the link isn’t from the traffic as much as from the authority of the link driving better ranking and therefore more organic search traffic.
+Like I said: the value of the link isn’t from the traffic as much as from the authority of the link, driving better ranking and therefore more organic search traffic.

 Links Improve Rank